CraftAcademy/chitter-challenge/README.md

 #About

 * Weekend Challenge No. 4 for ["Maker's Academy Sweden."](http://www.makersacademy.se)
 * "Completed" by one novice full-stack developer in one weekend.
 * See the finished product live on the web at [www.ohchit.herokuapp.com](https://ohchit.herokuapp.com/) (work in progress!).

 #User Stories

 ```
-As a Maker
+As a Registered User
-So that I can post messages on Chitter as me
+So that I can post messages on OhChit as me
-I want to sign up for Chitter
+I want to sign up for OhChit

-As a Maker
+As a Registered User
-So that I can post messages on Chitter as me
+So that I can post messages on OhChit as me
-I want to log in to Chitter
+I want to sign in to OhChit

-As a Maker
+As a Registered User
-So that I can avoid others posting messages on Chitter as me
+So that I can avoid others posting messages on OhChit as me
-I want to log out of Chitter
+I want to sign out of OhChit

-As a maker
+As a Registered User
 So that I can let people know what I am doing
-I want to post a message (peep) to chitter
+I want to post a message (chit) to OhChit

-As a maker
+As a Registered User
 So that I can see what others are saying
-I want to see all peeps in reverse chronological order
+I want to see all chits in reverse chronological order

-As a maker
+As a Registered User
-So that I can better appreciate the context of a peep
+So that I can better appreciate the context of a chit
 I want to see the time at which it was made
 ```

 #Other Requirements

 * Use BDD and TDD.
-* Users sign up to OhChit with email, password, name, and user name.
+* Registered Users sign up to OhChit with email, password, name, and Registered user name.
-* Email and user name must be unique.
+* Email and Registered user name must be unique.
-* Chits (posts to OhChit) show the Chitter's user name and when he or she created the Chit.
+* Chits (posts to OhChit) show the OhChit's registered user name and when he or she created the Chit.
 * Paswords are secured with bcrypt.
 * DataMapper and PostgreSQL are used to persist data.
 * Visitors to OhChit do not have to be logged in to see the stream of Chits.
-* Users can only Chit if they are logged in.
+* Registered Users can only Chit if they are logged in.

 #Notes on Test Coverage Reporting